-5 But he was wounded for our transgressions, crushed for our iniquities; upon him was the punishment that made us whole, and by his bruises we are healed.
+5But he was wounded for our transgressions, crushed for our iniquities; upon him was the punishment that made us whole,

 I believe God is the ultimate healer, but that God also utilizes and blesses our amazing doctors, nurses, and medical facilities, and we should not hesitate to use them.
-But the Bible tells me victory is found by calling on the name of the Lord and relying on God's strength.
+But the Bible tells me victory is found by calling on the name of the Lord and relying one's strength.
 Prayer calls on the Lord.